 - 1. From the Enterprise Decision Support home page, in the Cost accounting section, click Modify a cost model or Create a cost model. - 2.
-If modifying a cost model, select the model from the Select cost model drop-down. - 3.
+The last cost model selected is shown at the top of the page.
+To change cost models, select another one from the Select cost model drop-down. - 3.
 Under the Dimension versions, manual statistics, and adjustments section, click Manage dimension versions. - 4.
 Click the Cost categories tab. - 5.
-To create or select an existing cost categories dimension version to assign to this cost model, above the table, click the gear icon 🍄 next to Version. - 6.
-In the Modify a cost model dialog, from the Cost category drop-down, do one of the following, and click Save: - To create a new version of the cost categories dimension, click Create new version. - To assign an existing version of the cost categories dimension, select the version from the list.
+Do one of the following: - To add a new cost category, click + Add cost category. - To edit an existing cost category, click its edit icon it in the Actions column. - 6.
+Complete the following columns: